Producing 'Candle Wick' | Breakdown

 ANIMATION BREAKDOWN:

-We were going for a realistic animation style for both animals and humans, so we made sure that all animators started from blocking out their shots, then moving to splining and then finishing their shot with polishing them.
+Following a proper animation workflow was key, so we made sure that all animators started from blocking out their shots, then moving to splining and then polishing them as a final step.
 By doing that we managed to improve the overall quality of animation for the project.

 Check out the video below to see the differences in animation between each step, from previz to the final render.